Terms & Conditions

 Originality or plagiarism

 Authors must ensure that they have written and submitted to the editors an entirely original work, and if they have used works and/or phrases from other authors, these citations should be properly acknowledged as such.
 Plagiarism takes many forms, ranging from copying someone else's material and passing it off as one's own, to copying significant portions of someone else's material (without attribution), to claiming research results conducted by other authors as one's own.
-Plagiarism in all its forms constitutes unethical behaviour in the publication of scientific material and is unacceptable.
+Plagiarism in all forms constitutes unethical behaviour in the publication of scientific material and is unacceptable.

 Submission/publication of the same manuscript in several publications